Leeds Building Society Tax Strategy

 Management of tax risk

 We employ and train relevant colleagues to an appropriate level of knowledge to ensure that tax related activities are conducted accurately and in a professional manner.
-Where we do not possess the appropriate level of expertise, we will engage the services of external tax advisers.
-External advice will be sought for any transactions that could have a significant tax impact or where uncertainty as to the tax treatment exists.
+Where we do not possess the appropriate level of expertise, we engage the services of external tax advisers.
+We also seek external advice for any transactions that could have a significant tax impact or where uncertainty as to the tax treatment exists.

 Our Chief Financial Officer is the appointed director responsible for tax related matters on behalf of the Society.